Earthen Heart Community Homestead

 - Listing created on: December 31, 2016

-Earthen Heart is currently owned by Julian Lauzzana.
-The main home is a renovated old farm house with lots of character.
-I has 4 bedrooms and hosts community meals, showers, laundry, Internet and phone, yoga space, grid-connection etc. In addition there are outbuildings, little houses, trailers, campers, campsites for tents or earthen buildings, etc. which are used by visitors and long term members on the property.
+Earthen Heart is a 20 acres parcel in Southwest Michigan.
+It is being developed as an Eco-Habitat with permaculture principles.
+The main home is a renovated old farm house with 3 bedrooms.
+The main house also has shared community community space for meals, showers, laundry, Internet and phone, yoga space, grid-connection etc. There are several outbuildings and space for trailers, campers, campsites for tents or earthen buildings, etc. which are used by visitors and long term members on the property.

-Earthen Heart goal is to create more and more food, housing and energy on-site in a skill sharing community.
+The Earthen Heart goal is to create a lean rural alternative where we live more simply and reduce our consumption levels but increase our quality of life.
+We strive to generate more of our own food, housing, art and energy on-site in a skill sharing educational growing community.
 We have walking perennial food and medicine trails and gardens, blueberry patch, garlic and onions, potatoes, corn, fruit and nuts, many greens, asparagus, strawberries, etc. Generally there are some domestic and farm animals around such as chickens, goats, dogs, cats.

 - Status: Established (At least 4+ adults, 2+ years)